FinAssistant/financial-assistant/docs/architecture/components.md

 # High confidence routing
-"Connect my bank account" → onboarding (0.95 confidence) "Where do I spend too much?" → spending (0.9 confidence) "What is compound interest?" → orchestrator direct response (0.85 confidence)
+"Connect my bank account" → onboarding (0.95 confidence) "Where do I spend too much?" → spending (0.9 confidence) "Should I invest in Apple stock?" → investment (0.92 confidence) "What's a good portfolio allocation for me?" → investment (0.88 confidence) "What is compound interest?" → orchestrator direct response (0.85 confidence)

 # Context-aware routing
 "How much should I save?" + user_has_accounts → spending (0.75 confidence)
+"Where should I put my money?" + user_has_risk_profile → investment (0.80 confidence)
 "Can you help with money stuff?" → orchestrator clarification (0.6 confidence)
 ```